 Every kid has their favorite character from TV, movies, and books.
 These characters become their friends.
 To add more fun when brushing their teeth, your kids’ toothpaste and toothbrushes can look like their favorite characters.
 There are also many coloring books, books, and video’s that portray well-known characters doing the same daily routines your kids do, including brushing their teeth.

 The characters from Sesame Street have teamed up with the American Dental Association and Mouth Healthy Kids and created videos to teach kids about oral hygiene.
-In a music video geared toward children ages 2 to 5 called “Brushy Brush,” the Sesame Street Character Elmo sings to your kids about the importance of brushing their teeth.
+In a music video geared toward children ages 2 to 5 called “Brushy Brush,” the Sesame Street Character Elmo sings kids dentist songs about the importance of brushing their teeth.

 Give Rewards to Motivate Kids to Brush Their Teeth